zeebinz/kohana-generator/guide/generator/types.md

 Any generator type can be created by the Builder with `add_<type>()` method like this.
 Otherwise the main need for new generator types is to add extra processing, or extend the syntax in some meaningful way.

-Every public method that you define in the new type will become part of the generator fluent interface, so it's usually important always to return the generator instance from them so that they can be chained.
+Every public method that you define in the new type will become part of the generator's fluent interface, so it's usually important always to return the generator instance from them so that they can be chained.
 A number of methods act as both getters and setters to keep the syntax simple.
 For example:

 	/**
 	 * Setter and getter for the module folder in which generator items will